 Noting that the scientific publishing landscape is in flux, O’Shea said that many journals are currently assessing their publishing models.
 “We are seeing more and more journals comply with open access goals and we are optimistic that by the time our policy rolls out, even more journals will join us,” she said.

 The new policy is HHMI’s latest step in its efforts over two decades to influence and catalyze important changes in scientific publishing that foster greater access to scientific outputs.
-In 2003, HHMI hosted a key meeting in which the Bethesda Statement on Open Access Publishing was drafted, leading to an early working definition of open access publication in the life sciences and biomedicine.
-In 2007, HHMI became one of the first research organizations in the United States to adopt a public access publishing policy.
-Four years later, in 2011, the Institute joined with Wellcome and the Max Planck Institute in creating the open access journal eLife.
-More recently, the Institute has advocated for more transparent and community-driven publishing practices, including the use of preprints as a means of making scientific research freely available and faster.
+In 2003, HHMI hosted a key meeting in which the Bethesda Statement on Open Access Publishingexternal link, opens in a new tab was drafted, leading to an early working definition of open access publication in the life sciences and biomedicine.
+In 2007, HHMI became one of the first research organizations in the United States to adopt a public access publishing policyexternal link, opens in a new tab.
+Four years later, in 2011, the Institute joined with Wellcome and the Max Planck Institute in creating the open access journal eLifeexternal link, opens in a new tab.
+More recently, the Institute has advocated for more transparent and community-driven publishing practicesexternal link, opens in a new tab, including the use of preprints as a means of making scientific research freely available and faster.
 It has also changed its guidelines to allow HHMI scientists to include preprints among the published research articles they submit when they undergo scientific review.